Sunday, May 3, 2009

 Not All That Wonder Are Lost

-Did anyone feel like wondering on a grocery store thinking, "what I am forgetting?", but keep walking and thinking about what is missing on the list?
+Did anyone feel like wondering on a grocery store thinking, "what am I forgetting?", but keep walking and thinking about what is missing on the list?

 I always enjoyed a lot of things, and took a couple years to find my professional vocation.
 In the path to find it, I also found a lot of things that I enjoy to do as well.
 Maybe it is the reason that I kept studying.
 I cannot recall a time that I spent out of school.
 Even after I finished law school in Brazil, I went back to teach grammar to middle school kids.

-All this bla-bla-bla has been motivated by the fact that I received a letter this weekend from LDSBC, where I am currently studying, telling me that I made to the "Dean's List".
 I could not believe that, I was and am astonished.
 It is the type of feel good thing.
 After all, it was a 3 days a week, four hours each class after my full time job in the winter time deal package.

 Bottom line: If I could, I believe anyone can do it as best or much better than I did.
 It is all about will power (or craziness, pick one).